Corcoran Digital Media Design (CDM)

 CDM 3090.
 Digital Media Design Studio III.
 3 Credits.

 Mood boards, storyboards, style frames, video editing, narrative structure, animation, and motion graphics for the network television industry.
 Design and animation methodology, processes, language, and the critique process.
 Project workflow, professional presentation, and professional practices for designers and animators are integrated into course projects.
 The semester long course project is a network ID package that includes a 10 second open, bump in, bump out, lower thirds, and in-show transitions .
 Adobe After Effects and handcraft tools.
+Restricted to students in the BFA in digital media design program.
 Prerequisite: CDE 2091.
-Restricted to undergraduate Digital Media Design majors.

 CDM 3091.
 Digital Media Design Studio IV.
 3 Credits.

-In this advanced level course, students will learn and develop skill sets in research, script writing, and voice-overs.Course projects include creating mood boards, storyboards, style frames, video editing, narrative structure, animation, and motion graphics.
-Students will learn design and animation methodology, processes, language, and the critique process.
+In this advanced level course, students learn and develop skill sets in research, script writing, and voice-overs.Course projects include creating mood boards, storyboards, style frames, video editing, narrative structure, animation, and motion graphics.
+Students learn design and animation methodology, processes, language, and the critique process.
 Project workflow, professional presentation, and professional practices for designers and animators are integrated into course projects.
 Course projects include a Network Promo animation and a kinetic infographic.
-Students will expand their skill sets with Adobe After Effects and handcraft tools in course projects.
-At the end of the semester, students will obtain experience in professional animation projects and skill sets, while understanding on-the-job expectations for a fast-paced professional animation studio in the network television and film industry.
-This course is for Undergraduate Digital Media Design majors only.
-Prerequisite: A grade of "C" or better in CDM 3090 Digital Media Design Junior Studio III; or Department Chair's approval.
+Students expand their skill sets with Adobe After Effects and handcraft tools in course projects.
+At the end of the semester, students obtain experience in professional animation projects and skill sets, while understanding on-the-job expectations for a fast-paced professional animation studio in the network television and film industry.
+Restricted to students in the BFA in digital media design program.
+Prerequisites: A grade of "C" or better in CDM 3090 or permission of the department chair.

 CDM 3280.
 Interactive Web Design II.
 3 Credits.